jay-bulk/nvim_config/README.md

-> :warning: use as backup -- prefer custom
+> :warning: use as backup -- prefer custom -- prefer spacecim at that
+> astronvim is trash imo

 # AstroNvim User Configuration Example